 Upton Cross Academy does not tolerate bullying of any kind.
-If we discover that an act of bullying or intimidation has taken place, the incident is recorded within Behaviour Manager on Ed:Gen, and we act immediately to stop any further occurrences of such behaviour.
+If we discover that an act of bullying or intimidation has taken place, the incident is recorded, and we act immediately to stop any further occurrences of such behaviour.
 We do everything in our power to ensure that all children attend school free from fear (See: Anti-Bullying Policy for further information).